 Archaeological data show that Sheki has been inhabited for about 2,500 years, making it one of the oldest cities in the Caucasus.
 There are several architectural and archaeological places around the city, including the Gelersen-Gerersen Fortress (8th-9th centuries), numerous caravanserais, the Juma Mosque (18th century), the Gileilin Minaret (18th century), and medieval baths.

-Sheki is a major center of crafts.
-Here you can buy jewels and engravings by local craftsmen.
-Sheki has its own theatre, a historical museum, the house-museum of the Azerbaijan writer and philosopher M. F. Ahundov.
+Sheki is a major crafts center.
+Here, you can buy jewelry and engravings made by local artists.
+Sheki has its own theater, a historical museum, and the house museum of the famous writer and philosopher M. F. Ahundov.

 New Sheki Fortress

 The Sheki khan Gadzhi Chelebi (who reigned from 1743 to 1755) built a fortified wall in the northeast of the city for defense.
 The overall length is about 1,300 m (4,265 ft), and it is 8 m (26 ft) tall at the southern end and 4 m (13 ft) tall at the northern end, with the thickness averaging over 2 meters (6.5 ft).
 There are 21 towers along the length of the wall, and the north and south, the wall is enclosed by arch gates.

 Babaratma-Piri is a small mausoleum located near Sheki.
 It is located on the territory of an old cemetery near the village of Taza-Kent.
 This place is esteemed by pilgrims, who believe that it can cure illnesses.
 Near the mausoleum is a small mosque.

 Sumug (Ilisu) Fortress